pkp/pkp-docs/dev/documentation/en/statistics-reader.md

 # Reader Statistics

-OJS and OMP offer [Service](architecture-services.md) classes to help you retrieve and calculate statistics about your installation.
+OJS and OMP offer service classes to help you retrieve and calculate statistics about your installation.

 Reader statistics refer to the activity of users visiting the reader-facing website of a journal or press.
 Daily and monthly totals of visitors are stored for each context, section, article landing page and article galley.